jjvanzon/JJs-Reference-Architecture/patterns.md

     }
     ```

-- Also call `GC.SuppressFinalize()` in the `Dispose()` method, because then the garbage collector will skip a few unneeded steps in getting rid of the object.
+- Also call `GC.SuppressFinalize()` in the `Dispose()` method, because then the garbage collector will skip a few unneeded steps in getting rid of the `object`.

 ### Constructor Inheritance

-Sort of forces a derived class to have a constructor with specific arguments.
-Constructors are not inherited, but inheriting from a base class that has specific constructors forces your derived class to call that base constructor, often leading to exposing a similar constructor in the derived class.
+Sort of forces a derived `class` to have a constructor with specific arguments.
+Constructors are not inherited, but inheriting from a `base class` that has specific constructors forces your derived `class` to call that `base` constructor, often leading to exposing a similar constructor in the derived `class`.

 ### Comma Appending